gazwald/quake2master/README.md

 Built and tested using Python 3.6

 ## Specs
-Specs were cobbled together using the [QStat](https://github.com/multiplay/qstat) source, [Quake 2](https://github.com/id-Software/Quake-2) source and tcpdump.
+Specs were cobbled together using the [QStat](https://github.com/multiplay/qstat) source, [Quake 2](https://github.com/id-Software/Quake-2) source, and tcpdump.